 The Importance of Cleaning the System

-It is very popular to grow tomatoes and beans in these systems because trellises can be attached directly to the plant tray's stand.
-Because of the constant movement of water, it is important that you thoroughly scrub, clean and sterilize your growing medium, reservoir, pots, and plant tray in between seasons.
+It is very popular to grow certain plants like tomatoes and beans in these systems because trellises can be attached directly to the plant tray's stand.
+Because of the constant movement of water, it is important that you thoroughly scrub, clean, and sterilize your growing medium, reservoir, pots, and plant tray in between seasons.
 It is not uncommon for harmless algae to grow on these surfaces, but improper cleaning can lead to mold and insect infestations that could ruin your future harvest.